 Kearny is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 42,137 people and 11 constituent neighborhoods, Kearny is the 39th largest community in New Jersey.
-Kearny has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Kearny has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Housing costs in Kearny are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns, Kearny isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kearny are a mix of both white- and blue-collar jobs.
+Kearny is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kearny is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kearny who work in office and administrative support (16.22%), sales jobs (9.00%), and management occupations (6.84%).
+There are especially a lot of people living in Kearny who work in office and administrative support (15.58%), sales jobs (8.87%), and management occupations (7.45%).

-Kearny is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kearny is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 For the size of the town, public transportation in Kearny is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Kearny, the benefits are reduced air pollution and congestion on the highways.

-The population of Kearny overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Kearny, 21.00% have at least a bachelor's degree.
+The education level of Kearny citizens is a little higher than the average for US cities and towns: 22.52% of adults in Kearny have at least a bachelor's degree.

 Kearny is an extremely ethnically-diverse town.
 The people who call Kearny home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Kearny, accounting for 44.73% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kearny residents report their race to be White, followed by Asian.
-Kearny also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 44.91% of the town’s residents.
 Important ancestries of people in Kearny include Irish, Italian, Polish, and Brazilian.

 The most common language spoken in Kearny is Spanish.
 Other important languages spoken here include English and Portuguese.